Benny Dagan

-Benny Dagan (בני דגן; born January 2, 1957) is the Israeli Ambassador to Denmark.
+Benny Dagan (בני דגן; born January 2, 1957) is the former Israeli Ambassador to Denmark.
 He also served as Ambassador of Israel to Sweden (2008-2012) prior to which he was the deputy head of the Center for Policy Research at the Israel Ministry of Foreign Affairs, and head of the Middle East Affairs Bureau of the Center (2003–2008).

 Biography

 Dagan was born in Israel in 1957.
-He graduated from the Gymnasia Rehavia high school in Jerusalem in 1975, joined the Israeli Defense Forces and was released from service in 1979 with the rank of lieutenant.
+He graduated from the Gymnasia Rehavia high school in Jerusalem in 1975, joined the Israel Defense Forces and was released from service in 1979 with the rank of lieutenant.
 In 1984 Dagan received a Bachelor's degree in Middle East history and political science from the Hebrew University of Jerusalem.